NekoNoka/Neko-OWOP-Scripts/README.md

 This is for a specific website called https://www.ourworldofpixels.com

-I made this script so artists can make their art without having to worry about griefers Theres several features including new tools, ability to change the right click color, and others.
+I made this script so artists can make their art without having to worry about griefers Theres several features including new tools, ability to change the right click color, and pasting.

 This is mostly for my own enjoyment to see what I can make and to allow for artists to have an easier time making art.